Day One: Uptown

 8 p.m.: Soak up some serious culture at Lincoln Center.
 Depending on the season, you can often get last-minute tickets for the New York City Ballet, the Metropolitan Opera, or the Philharmonic.
 During intermission, a stroll around the main courtyard will find you as flatteringly lit as the fountains and the spectacular architecture.

 10 p.m.: Wind down with some dazzle.
 Take a taxi down to 42nd Street and Ninth Avenue for a late meal at Chez Josephine, a shrine to American-born Paris sensation Josephine Baker.
-Run by her adopted son, Jean-Claude Baker, this intimate jewel box is done up in red-velvet walls with twinkling chandeliers.
+Previously run by her adopted son, the late Jean-Claude Baker, this intimate jewel box is done up in red-velvet walls with twinkling chandeliers.